shenyaojin/zjuthesis/README.md

 ## Compilation

-The project must be compiled by overleaf, and the LaTeX version must newer than Texlive 2021.
+The project must be compiled by overleaf, and the LaTeX version must be newer than Texlive 2021.

 ## Open Source License